-We summarize the contributions of this work as follows. \begin{enumerate} \item Disentangled dataset distillation can be theoretically justified using classical notions of optimal quantization and Wasserstein distance.
-Motivated by the empirical usage of clustering in latent spaces, we show in \Cref{thm:main} that optimal quantizations induce convergent approximations of gradients of population risk, and furthermore the rate is given by $\mathcal{O}(K^{-1/d})$, where $d$ is the dimension of the latent space and $K$ is the number of quantization points.
-This motivates the usage of a low-dimensional latent space. \item From the aforementioned classical literature, we propose \textit{Dataset Distillation by Optimal Quantization} (DDOQ) in \Cref{alg:ddoq}, based on clustering in a low-dimensional latent space.
-This is related to a recent disentangled method D\textsuperscript{4}M. Our proposed method has a smaller Wasserstein distance between the distilled latent points and latent data distribution.
-This theoretically results in network gradients that more closely approximate those from training on the full training dataset. \item We algorithmically compare our proposed method with D\textsuperscript{4}M and various baselines on the ImageNet-1K dataset using the same generative diffusion model backbone, demonstrating significantly better classification accuracy at varied IPC budgets and better cross-architecture generalization.
-Moreover, using the stronger diffusion transformer backbone, we provide a central comparison with SOTA disentangled and diffusion-based distillation methods, yielding competitive or better results than existing state-of-the-art on ImageNet-1K and some subsets. \end{enumerate}
+We summarize the contributions of this work as follows. \begin{enumerate} \item {We theoretically justify the disentangled dataset distillation framework, exploiting its structure to show that these methods converge to the true data distribution as the number of distilled points increases, using classical notions of optimal quantization and Wasserstein distance.} Motivated by the empirical usage of clustering in latent spaces, we show in \Cref{thm:main} that optimal quantizations induce convergent approximations of gradients of population risk.
+Furthermore, \Cref{cor:rate} shows the approximation rate is given by $\mathcal{O}(K^{-1/d})$, where $d$ is the dimension of the latent space and $K$ is the number of quantization points.
+This motivates the usage of a low-dimensional latent space to model the data distribution. \item We propose \textit{Dataset Distillation by Optimal Quantization} (DDOQ) in \Cref{alg:ddoq}, a DD algorithm based on clustering in a low-dimensional latent space.
+Compared to a recent disentangled method D\textsuperscript{4}M, our proposed method has a smaller Wasserstein distance between the distilled latent points and latent data distribution, indicating better approximation. \item We algorithmically compare our proposed method with D\textsuperscript{4}M and various common disentangled baselines on the ImageNet-1K dataset using the same generative diffusion model backbone, demonstrating significantly better classification accuracy at varied IPC budgets and better cross-architecture generalization.
+To demonstrate the potential of DDOQ, we additionally use the stronger diffusion transformer (DiT) backbone, used in recent diffusion-based methods.
+We provide a central comparison with SOTA disentangled and diffusion-based distillation methods, yielding competitive or better results than existing SOTA methods on ImageNet-1K and its subsets. \end{enumerate}